 \section{Introduction}

-The red-and-black game problem goes back to 1965, when Lester E. Dubins and Leonard J. Savage wrote their seminal book \textit{How to gamble if you must} \cite{DS}.
-They presented a problem, in which player wanted to gain certain amount of money, and any other lower prize was not sufficient for their purpose.
-Having some initial capital and a goal, authors give us an answer, how to play - not whether to play at all - to increase the chances of winning.
-Moreover, a model was presented, in which winning probability depends on the player's bet amount.
-Additionally, Dubins and Savage brought a Nash equilibrium for two players -- when your opponent bets his all fortune, you should play as economical as possible (such strategy is called \emph{timid}); when your opponent plays the lowest bet, you should play all your money (this is termed \emph{bold} strategy).
+The red-and-black game problem goes back to 1965 when Lester E. Dubins and Leonard J. Savage wrote their seminal book \textit{How to gamble if you must} \cite{DS}.
+They presented a problem, in which a player wanted to gain a certain amount of money, and any other lower prize was not sufficient for their purpose.
+Having some initial capital and a goal, the authors answer how to play - not whether to play at all - to increase the chances of winning.

-The work of Dubins and Savage provides a motivation for another ground-breaking book in the field, namely \cite{MS} by Ashok P. Maitra and William D. Sudderth.
-They continued the topic of red-and-black, having introduced new problems for the player, such as how harmful would it be to ignore previous part of the game when choosing the strategy at the current moment.
-Inspired on these two works, a number of articles has been published, which focused on several variations on the game, but still authors managed with bold-timid strategy.
-In 2005 L. Pontiggia in \cite{P1} presented two-person's game models, where the aim of both players is to get all of the opponent's money.
-Both models based on winning probabilities - in the first they were proportional to the player's bets, in the second they were estimated with additional weight parameter $\omega$.
-In 2006 M. Chen and S. Hsiau in \cite{Ch1} presented winning probability function $f$ as a function of one variable.
+In 2005 L. Pontiggia in \cite{P1} presented two-person game models, where both players aim to get all of the opponent's money.
+Both models were based on winning probabilities - in the first one, they were proportional to the player's bets, in the second one, they were estimated with additional weight parameter $\omega$.
+In 2006 M. Chen and S. Hsiau wrote paper \cite{Ch1}, where they introduced the winning probability function $f$ as a function of one variable.
 They got two results concerning the best strategy for a player, when their opponent's strategy was known and when $f$ has certain properties.
-What is more, Chen and Hsiau gave a counterexample for Pontiggia's assumption for $N$-person model, $N \geq 2$, that was introduced in \cite{P1}.
-A year later, in 2007 L. Pontiggia in \cite{P2} presented new model for $N$-person game, including gambling house, which on every step of the game had the positive probability of winning all the players' bets.
-This time optimal strategies for all players is to use bold strategy.
+What is more, Chen and Hsiau gave a counterexample for Pontiggia's assumption for the $N$-person model, $N \geq 2$ which was shown in \cite{P1}.
+A year later, in 2007 L. Pontiggia in \cite{P2} presented a new model for $N$-person game, including a gambling house, which on every step of the game had a positive probability of winning all the players' bets.
+In her model optimal strategy for all participants is to play boldly.